usu-cidi/qa-update/doc/progress.md

 * Created new branch for AWS deployment
 * Started working on deployment - created initial deployment package

+### 4.4.23
+* Working on deployment - setting up serverless
+* HTML content is being served, static is still giving a 404
+* Did a little bit of looking into possibly other ways to host?
+Maybe AWS lambda is not the bestest for this idk man

 ### TODO:
 Now:
 * Add to AWS
+* Set up AWS provider in serverless
 * More security for email form

 Next: